 Bucheon-si Gyeonggi-do, South Korea Travel Guide

 Incheon International Airport (ICN): While mainly a transport hub, ICN is a a spot in itself.
-It is a world-renowned airport featuring efficient travel services, cultural experiences (free classic shows, craft workshops), gardens, and art installations.
+It is a world-renowned airport featuring efficient travel services, cultural experiences (free classic shows, artisan workshops), gardens, and art installations.
 Look into discovering its facilities even during a short layover.

 A world-renowned airport offering cultural experiences, gardens, and art installations.
 A destination in itself.